sosolidkk/steam_api/README.md

 ## Usage

-All use of the Steam Web API requires the use of an API Key.
+Almost all use of the Steam Web API requires the use of an API Key.
 You can acquire one [by filling out this form](https://steamcommunity.com/dev/apikey).

 ### Configuring the client